 Once you have the rate, you can write in the information on your Schedule A. You will add the jurisdiction abbreviation, fuel type code, and tax rate in column G, and then complete the computation for the jurisdiction as usual.

 The system requirements to use the online applications can be found by clicking here.

 The security settings on your computer must be updated before you can use the MCS online applications.
 Please note the security settings have been put in place to better protect you.
 The Department apologizes for any inconvenience this may cause.
 You may access directions on how to change computer security settings.

 The great thing about the MCS online service application is that you can process your renewal and transactions 24 hours a day, 7 days a week.
 This includes processing, paying and printing your cab cards without ever leaving your home or office.
 In addition, you can renew your plates and process most transaction types such as add vehicles, transfers, add states, replacement plates and more.
 For more information, click here.

 The OSW online service application allows carriers to electronically request, pay for, and print oversize and/or overweight permits.
 You may also amend permits and register for special weight permits.
 The electronic permit system is the fastest way to request and obtain your permits.
 For more information, click here.

 Interstate carriers may register and pay online for their annual UCR.
-Users login using a generic user name of guest and a generic password of guest1.
-Once logged in you will need to enter your USDOT number and then the system will guide you through the process.
+Users enter the system by clicking on “Start UCR Registration”.
+Once in you will need to enter your USDOT number and then the system will guide you through the process.
 You may pay for your UCR with a credit card (Visa or MasterCard only) or a checking account.
 If you need assistance or have any questions, you call 317-615-7350.
 For more information, click here.